-Gina Griffiths serves as the Director of Programs at AFH, a nonprofit providing services to individuals with developmental disabilities for over 50 years.
+Gina Griffiths serves as the Director of Programs at The Opportunity Tree (formerly AFH), a nonprofit providing services to individuals with developmental disabilities for over 50 years.
 Gina has spent her career working with individuals with special needs whether by being an advocate, volunteer, direct service provider, DDD support coordinator or non-profit program manager.
 Gina also serves on the board of Neighborhood Outreach Access to Health (NOAH) and on the Foundation for Senior Living Home Health Agency Advisory Board.

 Gina has a Bachelors degree in Social Work from Northern Arizona University and a Masters degree in Social Work from Arizona State University.
 She is the proud mom of three energetic and active boys.
 She and her husband love to take the kids camping and traveling.